 People might not remember your scripture references or sermon outline, but they will remember your stories.

-Spending more time with your congregation empowers you preach better.
+Spending more time with your congregation empowers you to preach better.

-Knowing your people means you have a pulse on their the trials they’re going through, the challenges they’re facing, the aspirations they hold, the dreams that drive them.
+Knowing your people means you have a pulse on the trials they’re going through, the challenges they’re facing, the aspirations they hold and the dreams that drive them.

 This empowers you to speak God’s Word with laser focus and in a way they can receive it.